PostHog/posthog.com/contents/blog/posthog-first-five.md

 ![Lottie](../images/blog/posthog-first-five/logo-meme.png)

-It all started with that damned that... or when James and Tim considered what would make a developer want to try PostHog, or put them off.
+It all started with that damned smile... or when James and Tim considered what would make a developer want to try PostHog, or put them off.
 Good documentation, and evidence of people using it were important, but they decided good design and a unique brand would be important too.

 James: "Everyone else has blue websites that are super boring.
 You're on their pricing page, there's no pricing information; it's "talk to sales".
 So we're going to name ourselves after a hedgehog.
 We're going to have just like a weird, unusual style, because we are the weird and unusual one that's joined, and that's how we'll win, we're not going to win by being the same."